LOGICAL98/LOGICAL98/README.md

 - 👋 Hi, I’m @LOGICAL98
 - 👀 I’m interested in software developing
-- 🌱 I’m currently learning swift
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on applications that can be fun to use
 - 📫 How to reach me message me here